kuldeepJadhav/steroids/_posts/steroids-js/2013-11-06-sharing-data-between-webviews.markdown

 platforms: iOS, Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/4-app-architecture/contents/45-sharing-data-between-multiple-webviews).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/supersonic/guides/architecture/communication/).